garlic-guardian-and-the-crouton-kid/ryker-sf/README.md

 This repository contains a pipeline for reconstructing 3D topography from a set of partially-overlapping images taken by uncalibrated cameras.
-We demonstrate this system on a set of aerial images of San Francisco taken by Harrison Ryker in 1938, preserved by the San Francisco Public Library, and digitized by the David Rumsey Map Center.
+We demonstrate this system on [a set of aerial images of San Francisco taken by Harrison Ryker in 1938][aerial photographs], preserved by the San Francisco Public Library, and digitized by the [David Rumsey Map Center][].

 ![map showing the error in our reconstruction][error_map]